Heart Healthy Breakfast Ideas: 7 of the Best

 Breakfast is an important part of a heart-healthy diet, and including it can even help you maintain a healthy weight.
 Even if you’re busy, it’s easy to squeeze in a quick meal.

-We’ll explain the importance of heart health and breakfast, and give you seven quick, easy, breakfast ideas to fuel your morning.
+We’ll explain the importance of heart health and breakfast, and give you 11 quick, easy, breakfast ideas to fuel your morning.

 How Important Is Heart Health?

-The average person feels fairly healthy until they develop a negative health marker.
+If the average person feels fairly healthy, they may not know that there are underlying issues.
 Negative health markers can be discovered on blood tests, or even during routine check-ups with your doctor.

 Markers that can all increase your risk of developing heart disease include: